Treasure (band): 2023–present: Reboot project and career expansion

 Cited as a continuation of a new era that launched with Reboot (2023), Treasure released the digital single "King Kong", on May 28, 2024.
 In Japan, Treasure was selected to sing the opening song "Reverse" for the Japanese TV series Densetsu no Atama Sho (Legendary Head Sho), starring Fumiya Takahashi.
 It was further incorporated into the band's second Japanese single album, King Kong / Reverse, and its release on August 21.

 Following New Year's Day, Junkyu and Asahi succeeded the leadership of the band from Choi Hyun-suk and Jihoon in 2025.
 For Treasure's third extended play (EP), a pre-release digital single titled "Last Night" was released on December 5, 2024.
 The EP Pleasure, was released on March 7, 2025, with the lead single "Yellow".

 To thank Treasure Makers for their love and support, YG announced a fan concert tour, titled "Special Moment".
 During this tour, they also traveled to the United States, performing in 4 cities over 4 nights with an average of approximately 2,500 attendees per night.
 After their first US tour, they performed in 4 cities of Japan over 10 nights, connecting with a total of 150,000 fans just with the Japan tour alone.
 This pushed the group's total attendance in Japan past 970,000.
-The final show in Saitama was broadcast live across more than 100 theaters nationwide and aired on Fuji TV's satallite channel CS.
+The final show in Saitama was broadcast live across more than 100 theaters nationwide and aired on Fuji TV's satellite channel CS.

+Since September 1, 2025, Treasure returned with their third mini-album Love Pulse, featuring the title track "Paradise", marking a more mature and dynamic musical and visual direction for the group.
+The EP's concept blends energetic pop and retro-disco-funk vibes, pairing bright, youthful energy with "heart-pulse" emotion, as the group presents "intense and diverse feelings" likened to the beat of love.
+The release sold over 1.13 million copies in its first week, becoming Treasure's first album to surpass one-million sales per Hanteo.

+Concurrently, Treasure launched their Pulse On concert tour, which kicked off with a three-day show (October 10–12) at the KSPO Dome in Seoul, showcasing an expansive set-list combining new tracks from Love Pulse with older hits.
+The concert was described as powerful and immersive, with high production value, refined performances, and well-received stage presence.